Ishita-1408/DWSIM-Surrogate-Model-Distillation-ML/README.md

 ## Limitations

 - Some input variables showed limited variation, affecting feature importance analysis
+- ANN performance is sensitive to input scaling and architecture — further tuning can improve it
 - Operating space coverage can be improved with denser sampling

 ---